 One of Scotland’s most famous lighthouses, Neist Point and surrounding Keepers’ Cottages have taken a battering from the weather over the years.
 It’s a tricky walk up and down with a toddler as the path can get quite steep at times – if they’re little enough, strap them into some kind of carrier to make life easier.
 But the lighthouse at the end and flatter, sheep grazing area is quite fun for them.
 The views are spectacular – dramatic, vast and unspoilt – as is most often the case on Skye.

-Okay, so you might need a good Haggis breakfast for this one.
+One of the must-do activities in Isle of Skye, but you might need a good Haggis breakfast for this one.
 If you’re up for hiking with a couple of extra stone on your back, then the Isle of Skye’s Old Man of Storr is a good hike to do with a toddler…if you’re happy to carry them up the steep rocky path.
 The view from the top – or even just half way up – is totally worth it though and you can spend hours trying to work out if you can see the Old Man’s face or not!

 Isle of Skye with kids – getting there and getting around